 Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
 NC ESG staff review and score Regional and Project Applications for minimum threshold criteria.

-If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
-(CDBG only) N/A
+If only summary criteria N/A

+were described, how can potential applicants

+access application

+manuals or other

+state publications

+describing the application

+criteria?
+(CDBG only)
-Describe the process for awarding funds to state The NC Emergency Solutions Grants Programs uses the formula of the HUD Pro Rata Share to determine available funding to Continuums of Care / Local Planning Areas (CoCs / LPAs).
-Local units of government

-recipients and how the and non-profit organizations including community and faith-based organizations can submit a Project

-state will make its Application to CoCs/LPAs.
-Upon doing so, CoCs/LPAs recommend projects for funding in the NC

-allocation available Emergency Solutions Grants Request for Application.
-NC ESG staff then review and score Regional and Project Applications for minimum threshold criteria.

-to units of general local Traject Approaches for minimum times roll a criteria.
+Describe the process for The NC Emergency Solutions Grants Programs uses the formula of the HUD Pro Rata Share to determine available funding to Continuums of Care / Local Planning Areas (CoCs / LPAs).
+Local units of government, awarding funds to state and non-profit organizations including community and faith-based organizations can submit a Project recipients and how the Application to CoCs/LPAs.
+Upon doing so, CoCs/LPAs recommend projects for funding in the NC state will make its Emergency Solutions Grants Request for Application.
+NC ESG staff then review and score Regional and allocation available Project Applications for minimum threshold criteria. to units of general local government, and nonprofit organizations, including community and faith-based organizations.
+(ESG only) N/A Identify the method of selecting project sponsors (including providing full access to grassroots faithbased and other community-based organizations).
+(HOPWA only)

-government, and non-

-profit organizations,

-including community and

-faith-based

-organizations.
-(ESG only)

-Identify the method of N/A

-selecting project sponsors

-(including providing full

-access to grassroots faith-

-based and other

-community-based

-organizations).
-(HOPWA

-only)

 Describe how resources will be allocated among funding categories.
 Resources are allocated based upon needs assessed in the community and by analyzing the utilization of services, and gaps in services to ensure to the greatest extent possible the needs of the community are met Describe threshold factors and grant size limits.
-Grant size limits are based on the formula calculation using the fair share calculator and decisions and recommendations made and approved at the CoC level and passed to the NCESG office through am RFA process.
+Grant size limits are based on the formula calculation using the fair share calculator and decisions and recommendations made and approved at the CoC level and passed to the NC ESG office through am RFA process.